gearz-lab/hypersonic/readme.md

 No need for comments.
 Gearz is designed to be mobile first.
 As we rely mostly on configuration and not on programming, we plan to use [React Native](https://facebook.github.io/react-native/) to automatically generate mobile native builds with little to no code.

+**Internationalization**

+Gearz is designed to support translations, time-zones and multiple date and number formats.

 About the author
 ---

 Hello, I'm André Pena, from Brazil.
 I work for Thomson Reuters as a Software Development Specialist and I work on Gearz on most of the time that is left.
+[My SO profile](http://stackoverflow.com/users/192729/andrerpena?tab=profile) if you are interested.
 I hope you will enjoy using it as much as I enjoy implementing it.

 [Follow me on twitter](https://twitter.com/andrerpena).